sabdulki/pipex/Readme.md

 ```

-## Functions and code
+## Functions
 This program is written in C programming language.
-To implement the behavior of pipe, there were used functions like:
+To implement the behavior of pipe, there were used some functions like:

 For processing files and file descriptors:
 * access() with different argument like F_OK and X_OK - to check if the programm has acces to the file and if it is executable.